Electrogravitational

 Infinite Hierarchical Nesting of Matter, the densest objects at each level of

-matter are assumed as the sources of the relativistic charged particles of
+matter are assumed as sources of relativistic charged particles of vacuum –

-vacuum – neutron stars and magnetars, nucleons and atoms, praons as the
+neutron stars and magnetars, nucleons and atoms, praons as the components that

-components that make up nucleons, etc. These objects emit neutrinos, photons
+make up nucleons, etc. These objects emit neutrinos, photons and high-energy

 temperature at the surface of neutron stars is determined from observations and

-constantly emit neutrino fluxes, escaping from the star and flowing into the
+constantly emit neutrino fluxes, escaping from the star and flowing into surrounding

-surrounding vacuum.
-At the time of formation of a neutron star or during its
+vacuum.
+At the time of formation of a neutron star or during its transformation

-transformation into a magnetar with reconfiguration of the magnetic moment,
+into a magnetar with reconfiguration of magnetic moment, intense neutrino

-intense neutrino fluxes directed by the magnetic field (due to the connection
+fluxes directed by the magnetic field (due to the connection between total

-between the total magnetic field and the magnetic moments of nucleons) arise,
+magnetic field and magnetic moments of nucleons) arise, which will act

 Neutron stars generate not only